 - Pull off pieces of dough and roll out into strips.
 Remember these are going to double in size!

 - Cover the dough with plastic wrap sprayed with nonstick spray (so dough doesn’t stick to it from the inside) or cover with a clean kitchen towel and put in a warm place to rise.

-- Microwave butter until melted and add garlic powder and salt, stir until combined.
+- While they are baking, make butter topping.
+Microwave butter until melted and add garlic powder and salt, stir until combined.